Anne Jules de Noailles, 2nd Duke of Noailles

 Anne Jules de Noailles, 2nd Duke of Noailles (5 February 1650 – 2 October 1708) was one of the chief generals of France towards the end of the reign of Louis XIV, and, after raising the regiment of Noailles in 1689, he commanded in Spain during both the War of the Grand Alliance and the War of the Spanish Succession, and was made marshal of France in 1693.

 Early life

-He was the son of Anne de Noailles, 1st Duke of Noailles and his wife, Louise Boyer.
+Anne Jules was the son of Anne de Noailles, 1st Duke of Noailles and his wife, Louise Boyer.

 Career

-Noailles acceded to the title of Duke of Noailles on his father's death in 1678.
+Anne Jules acceded to the title of Duke of Noailles on his father's death in 1678.
 As one of the chief generals of France towards the end of the reign of Louis XIV, he raised the Noailles Regiment in 1689.
-He commanded in Spain during both the War of the Grand Alliance and the War of the Spanish Succession, and was made marshal of France in 1693.
+He commanded in Spain during both the War of the Grand Alliance and the War of the Spanish Succession, and was made marshal of France on 27 March 1693.

-Personal life
+Marriage and issue

-He was married to Marie-Françoise de Bournonville, with whom he had many children, including:
+Anne Jules was married to Marie-Françoise de Bournonville.
+They had :